Plymouth, Massachusetts - Great Historic Trip

 Plymouth, MA Tour

-IF YOU WANT TO SEE WHERE SOME OF THE FIST PILGRIMS ARRIVED IN AMERICA, THEN PLYMOUTH, MA is the perfect place to visit.
-BESIDES THE MAYFLOWER II, there are numerous historical places to visit.
-The employees of the Mayflower are in full pilgrim dress, and they talk as if it really is 1620.
+It is the perfect place to visit.
+Beside the Mayflower II, there are numerous historical places to visit.
+The employees of the Mayflower II are in full pilgrim dress, and they talk as if it really is 1620.
 It is a delight to talk to them and learn of the many things you have only read about in the past.

 Plymouth MA Tour

-We spent a day touring the town of Plymouth and it was fascinating, but not nearly enough time.
+We spent a day touring the town of Plymouth, and it was fascinating, but we did not nearly enough time.
 We were there in October, yet the temperature was 70, the Atlantic and the sky were a gorgeous blue as you can see from my picture of the Mayflower.
 It was a perfect day.

 Plymouth is the largest municipality in MA by area with a population of almost 60,000.
 It is located about 40 miles from Boston and has survived with the major industries of rope making, fishing and shipping.
 There are numerous historical sites to visit and if you are a history buff, it is perfect.